“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 nkhata bay malawi

-Nkhata Bay is the most touristic place in North Malawi, the shores of the lake are rocky and the water is deep here, with no Belharzia and fewer crocodiles.
-The waters of Lake Malawi are pristine as usual, the cliffs shelter the bay from the winds, and cichlids are plenty.
+Nkhata Bay is the most touristic place in North Malawi; the lake’s shores are rocky, and the water is deep here, with no Bilharzia and fewer crocodiles.

 The town of Nkhata Bay is busy and well-stocked by Malawian standards, with big grocery stores, plenty of local bars and restaurants, and a nice market.

-Accommodation options range from local rest houses, very good value at 4,000 Kwatcha x room, but not on the beach, to backpackers lodges.
-The only local-run place on the lake is the One Love Camp, owned by a rastaman, very basic but nice and cheap.
+Accommodation options range from local rest houses, which are very good value at 4,000 Kwatcha per room, but not on the beach, to backpackers lodges.

 Among the three backpackers, the Blue Moon, the Butterfly, and the Mayoka, the letter is the better runt.
-The Mayoka has a busy backpacker vibe, free kayaks, and such, a pizza night, and other activities.
+The Mayoka has a busy backpacker vibe, free kayaks, a pizza night, and other activities.

-Besides the usual snorkeling and kayaking, other things to do in Nkhata Bay are visiting the local brewery, walking the town, and taking a boat trip to the nearby fishing villages.
-In Nkhata Bay, some people will approach you trying to sell improvised tours, those can be a nice experience or a scam – trust your guts.
-We’ve been also offered a private show of a local music band and even a fake Gule Wamkulu, needless to say, we refused this circus.
+Besides the usual snorkeling and kayaking, other things to do in Nkhata Bay are visiting the local brewery, walking around the town, and taking a boat trip to the nearby fishing villages.

 Livingstonia